CAAPIM/Microgateway/README.md

 The following steps will typically be done by a developer, and may be done at the command line (per instructions below), or via your favourite API development environment, such as [Postman](https://www.getpostman.com).

-- Fist, create a file named Gatewayfile with the following content:
+- First, create a file named Gatewayfile with the following content:

   ```json
   {